 The Danish Gambling Authority does not handle specific disputes.
 The Danish Gambling Authority’s role is to supervise that the gambling legislation is complied with and that gambling is provided in a fair, responsible and transparent way.

 No thank you to marketing

-If you do not wish to receive marketing from a gambling operator, you must unsubscribe on the gambling provider’s website or call them.
+If you do not wish to receive advertising from a gambling operator, you must unsubscribe on the gambling provider’s website or call them.

-If you have excluded yourself from gambling via ROFUS (the register of self-excluded persons) after January 2017, you can choose to decline marketing from all licencees of the Danish Gambling Authority.
+If you have excluded yourself from gambling via ROFUS (the register of self-excluded persons) after January 2017, you can choose to decline advertising from all licencees of the Danish Gambling Authority.

 If a gambling provider does not hold a licence to provide gambling in Denmark, the provider must not market its gambling offers in neither print, electronic, nor social media.

-If you find illegal marketing for gambling, you can contact the Danish Gambling Authority in the following ways:
+If you find illegal advertising for gambling, you can contact the Danish Gambling Authority in the following ways:

 - Use our contact form under the menu “contact” in the main menu